-The Company's main contractual obligations stem from amounts due to contractors for development work.
 The contractual maturity of the Company's government borrowings are stated in note 13.
 The Company believes its monthly rental stream is sufficient to satisfy the repayment terms of its loan facilities.
-The Company at present has no development plans in place, now that Coastguards is complete and will review its finance arrangements for future developments with the banks and the States of Guernsey.
+The Company at present has no development plans in place, and will review its finance arrangements for future developments with the banks, the States of Guernsey and the States of Alderney.
 The Company's other main contractual obligations stem from amounts due to contractors for development work and retention payments.
-The directors believe that the Company has sufficient cash reserves to satisfy the payment terms of the amounts due to contractors and other suppliers (as stated in note 12) for work and services performed to date and for future contracted work.
+Having assessed the future forecast cash flows of the Company, the directors believe that the Company will generate sufficient resources to continue to settle its liabilities as they fall due for at least the next 12 months, including to satisfy the payment terms of the amounts due to contractors and other suppliers (as stated in note 12) for work and services performed to date and for future contracted work.